UK

 Most of the Census records for Ireland before 1901 have been destroyed.
 A few isolated copies exist covering small areas.

-BMD (Birth, Marriage, Death) Index for England and Wales
+BMD (Birth, Marriage, and Death) Index for England and Wales

 Civil Registration of births, marriages and deaths started on 1 July 1837 in England and Wales.
 This was later expanded in 1927 to also include still births, and adoptions.
 The records are organised into the quarter in which the event was recorded by local registration district and an index of names compiled.
 Each quarter's records are copied to the central records office and again indexed by name.
 Copies of the certificates themselves are only available by personal application and cost between £7 and £10 each, thus they are not available for full transcription in the way the census records are.
 However, the indexes are available.